-Trapping in Wisconsin: a time-honored tradition
+Trapping in Wisconsin: continuing cultural heritage

 Whether you crave the solitude of the winter landscape or you seek to pass on a family tradition, Wisconsin has many trapping opportunities for you.